nixworks/public/news/2004/10/14/index.md

 ##### Norodom Sihamoni
 ### [ Prince Norodom Sihamoni is named the new King of Cambodia by the country's Throne Council.
 His father, former King Norodom Sihanouk, abdicated on October 7. ](/news/2004/10/14/prince-norodom-sihamoni-is-named-the-new-king-of-cambodia-by-the-country-s-throne-council-his-father-former-king-norodom-sihanouk-abdica.md)
-_Context: Politics of Cambodia, King Norodom Sihanouk, Norodom Sihamoni, abdicate, Cambodia, monarch_
+_Context: abdicate, Politics of Cambodia, monarch, King Norodom Sihanouk, Cambodia, Norodom Sihamoni_

 ##### Abu Musab al-Zarqawi
 ### [ The British government orders the freezing of any assets that Abu Musab al-Zarqawi's militant group, Tawhid and Jihad&mdash;which has claimed responsibility for killing Kenneth Bigley&mdash;may hold in Britain. ](/news/2004/10/14/the-british-government-orders-the-freezing-of-any-assets-that-abu-musab-al-zarqawi-s-militant-group-tawhid-and-jihad-mdash-which-has-claim.md)